Skip to Main Content

 Welcome from Rahm A. Rambot!

-GenAI tools, like ChatGPT, can be incredibly powerful in the research process for tasks like brainstorming, writing abstracts, or even soliciting feedback on your writing as a form of peer-review.
+GenAI tools, like ChatGPT, can be incredibly powerful in the research process for tasks like brainstorming, writing abstracts, or even getting feedback on your writing.

 Terms & Definitions